jamesob/coldcore/README.md

 ## Comparison to other wallets

 Coldcore is very minimal in its feature set - it's basically just meant for sending and receiving to singlesig keys on airgapped hardware wallets.
-That said, there are plans to add multisig support.
+There are plans to add multisig support.

-Other wallets do much more than coldcard, but they are orders of magnitude greater in terms of source code and therefore much harder to audit.
+Other wallets do much more than coldcore, but they are orders of magnitude greater in terms of source code and therefore much harder to audit.

-Coldcard weighs in at about 2100 lines of fairly readable code.
+Coldcore weighs in at about 2100 lines of fairly readable code.
 And that's including at least a few lines of stupid ASCII art and airy presentation logic.

 ```